 About the University

 In the global arena, SF State ranks fourth in the nation among master’s institutions that host international students and ranks first among U.S. universities for the number of students who study abroad for an academic year.
 With a diverse range of students from almost every state and nearly 100 countries, the University community is a perfect setting for learning to succeed in a pluralistic society and global economy.
-Our highly diverse campus consistently ranks in the top 20 nationwide in awarding undergraduate degrees to minorities.
+In fact, our campus was ranked third among all U.S. universities for diversity by the Wall Street Journal.

 Ever since it was established in 1899 as a teacher-training school, SF State has been known for its commitment to excellent teaching.
 Students work closely with senior professors and other instructors from freshman year through graduation.
 Trained in some of the finest institutions in the world, faculty members include winners of prestigious teaching awards, cutting-edge researchers, and professionals devoted to solving community problems.